olgrea/YtoMp3/README.md

 # MyYoutubeNow
-##Downloads and converts a video or playlist to mp3
+Downloads and converts a video or playlist to mp3

 `MyYoutubeNow.exe <videoOrPlaylistUrl>`

-If the video has chapters (such as music mixes), you can add the `-s` switch to split it into chapters
+If the video has chapters (such as music albums or mixes), you can add the `-s` switch to split it into chapters

 `MyYoutubeNow.exe <videoUrl> -s`